 Aggressive prostate cancer tends to spread quickly to other parts of the body, especially the bones.
 Victims may experience bone pain or tenderness, particularly in the back, chest, and pelvis.
 Numbness in the lower extremities is severe, as it indicates that the prostate cancer has spread to the spine.
 Anyone who notices these symptoms should seek medical help immediately.

 How Is Prostate Cancer Diagnosed?

 There is still much we don’t know about prostate cancer, and as such, the diagnostic tools at our disposal can be misleading and cause unnecessary alarm in patients.
-The American Cancer Association recommends that doctors speak with patients about prostate screening as early as 40 years old for very high-risk groups, and as late as 50 years old for those at average risk.
+The American Cancer Society recommends that doctors speak with patients about prostate screening as early as 40 years old for very high-risk groups, and as late as 50 years old for those at average risk.
 The WTCHP provides prostate cancer screenings for its members.

 - Prostate-specific antigen (PSA) test, a blood test which measures the levels of PSA, a protein produced by the prostate;

 - Digital rectal exam (DRE), the most common prostate test, in which a doctor inspects the prostate by inserting a finger into the rectum and checking for tumors;